Garden Focaccia Art

 Enter: focaccia garden bread.

 With the peak harvest season right around the corner, this focaccia makes the best of the freshest foods summer has to offer.
-Plus I added in a few store bought items like pickled tear peppers to give it some extra zing!
+Plus, I added in a few store-bought items like pickled teardrop peppers to give it some extra zing!

 Turn the focaccia dough into your canvas!
 I made my focaccia from scratch and then used a square pan specially made for focaccia (affiliate link).
 The square corners make all the difference when it comes to getting the bread to hold its shape as it bubbles and rises.